asharov/git-hammer/README.md

 ```
 This will process the new repository, adding it to the project
 database.
 After this, any summary information will include
 data from all repositories of the project.
+Like `init-project`,
+`add-repository` also accepts the `--configuration` option to
+specify the configuration file for the new repository.

 ## License